lucamobilia/MovHex/README.md

 Movhex is a forward-thinking transportation company operating a vast fleet of vehicles across a wide geographical area.
 To minimize operational expenses and improve logistics, this project implements a highly optimized, specialized program designed to calculate the most cost-effective travel routes for their fleet.

 ## The Map Structure
-The environment is modeled as a rectangular grid of hexagonal tiles, forming a comprehensive world map.
+The environment is modeled as a rectangular grid of hexagonal tiles.
 ![an example of a map with 4 rows and 5 columns](grid_example.png)

 Each hexagon connects to up to six neighboring tiles (excluding map borders).
 Vehicles navigate this terrain by traveling land routes between adjacent hexagons or by utilizing dynamically established one-way air routes.
 Every single tile has an associated "exit cost" which acts as a weight representing the difficulty or expense of traveling out of that specific location.